 Co-founder Mike “Sunshine” Fratangelo is renowned for his upbeat personality and innate ability to keep the camp Gatorade chilled at precisely 32.5 degrees.
 Mike graduated from Haverford College in 2007 and earned his Masters degree from Bryn Mawr College in 2009.
 Upon graduation, Mike had the incredible opportunity to play professional basketball in Europe and the Middle East.
-In addition to coaching hoops, Mike’s interests include reading, problem solving, and perfecting his wide array of boy band dance moves of the early 2000s era; he maintains his dream of one day “making it” in the entertainment industry.
+In addition to coaching hoops, Mike’s interests include reading, problem solving, and perfecting his wide array of boy band dance moves of the early 2000s era.
 Mike is thrilled to work with the amazing staff and campers who make DiverseCity Hoops such a special experience every summer!
-DCH… YOU KNOW!!!

-Greg Rosnick is a co-founder of DCH and graduated from Haverford College in 2009.
-He received his Masters in Teaching from Smith College in 2010.
+Greg Rosnick, a DiverseCity co-founder, graduated from Haverford College in 2009 and continued on to receive his Masters in Teaching from Smith College in 2010.
 After finishing graduate school, Greg taught English and coached basketball in Athens, Greece and is now the assistant Men’s Basketball Coach at Colby College.
-In his spare time, he likes to consume TV and books about sports and education, hang out with his dogs, and translate ancient texts into Portuguese (just in case).
-But most of all, he’s uber-pumped to start DCH camp #8 this summer!
+In his spare time, he likes to consume TV and books about sports and education, hang out with his dogs, and translate ancient texts into Portuguese – just in case he might need it one day.

-Sam Permutt, also known as “Sammy Vert”, is in his eighth year with DiverseCity Hoops.
+Sam Permutt, also known as “Sammy Vert”, spent nine years with DiverseCity Hoops.
+After graduating from Haverford in 2011 with a degree in economics, Sam had the opportunity to continue his career in Israel.
+He currently teaches middle school and coaches high school basketball at St. Andrews School in Delaware.
+He particularly enjoys working with young people, as well as watching The Wire, freestyle rapping, food, and blowing his whistle while telling people to rotate stations.
 Known for his abundance of energy and enthusiasm, Sam was once asked by a camper, “Why are you so positive all the time?”
-After graduating from Haverford in 2011 with a degree in economics, Sam had the opportunity to continue his career in Israel.
-He currently teaches middle school and coaches high school basketball at St. Andrews School, Delaware.
-He particularly enjoys working with young people, as well as watching The Wire, freestyle rapping, food, emotions, and blowing his whistle while telling people to rotate stations.

 Caroline Feldman is a 2005 graduate of the Shipley School and a 2009 graduate of Haverford College, where she received her B.S in Biology.
 While at Shipley, Caroline set and still holds the record for the most 3-pointers (46) made in a single season.
 At Haverford, she lettered for the women’s basketball team for three years and decided her senior year that she wanted to try coaching.
 She returned to her high school alma mater, Shipley, to assist the varsity women’s basketball team to a Friends’ League championship.
 Caroline currently is employed by the Shipley School, where she teaches 8th grade science and coaches middle school soccer and basketball.
 Caroline has been working at DiverseCity Hoops for the past seven summers, where she has coached her team to a championship multiple times (only lost twice).
-She is looking forward to this upcoming year, hoping to continue the “Feldman” dynasty.
-Watch out John Wooden and Pat Summit!
+She is looking forward to continuing the “Feldman” dynasty in summers to come.